Print-On-Demand vs Offset Printing: Which Wins?

-- You choose your format.
+- Choose your format.
 From coffee-table books to magazines to trade paperbacks, print-on-demand is compatible with any format you’d find in a bookstore.
 The more copies you order, the more cost-effective customization becomes (higher volume order makes it possible to try different endsheets, ribbon markers, or cover styles).
 That said, standard commercial sizes and papers are readily available across printers.

-- You create a properly formatted book file.
-Your PDF or other print-ready file will stay on hand with the printer and can be called up any time an order is placed for your book.
+- Create a properly formatted book file.
+Your PDF (or other print-ready file ) will stay with the printer and can be called up any time an order is placed for your book.

-- You list your book on major bookselling sites.
+- List your book on major bookselling sites.
 You can do this using a “print-on-demand distributor” like KDP Print (for Amazon), IngramSpark, or Blurb.

 - Every time someone orders your book, the order is sent to the printer.
 Digital printers print and assemble your book all in one place.

 - The book is shipped to the retailer, who forwards it to your reader.
 In some cases, the customer will be able to get the print book in under one hour!

 - Your reader pays the retailer.
 Your retailer will then send the net revenue to you (after deducting printing costs and retailer discounts—read more about these below).